Create Config

 Treatment for Heroin and Opiod Addiction

-Several medical treatment options exist for heroin and opioid addiction, including both behavioral and pharmacological, also known as Medication-Assisted Treatment.
+Several medical treatment options exist for opiate (heroin) and opioid addiction, including both behavioral and pharmacological, also known as Medication-Assisted Treatment.
 Both approaches help to restore brain function and behavior.
-Research has shown that integrating both types of treatment is most effective for some heroin users.
+Research has shown that integrating both types of treatment is most effective for opiate and opioid addicts.

 ASAP Addiction Services offers:

-• Individual and Group Counseling - Meeting with a counselor is a mandatory part of treatment and is an essential part of you reaching your goals in recovery.
+- Individual and Group Counseling - Meeting with a counselor is a mandatory part of treatment and is an essential part of you reaching your goals in recovery.
+With out this you will never address the triggers or trauma leading to, or contributing to the addiction.

 Collaborating with counseling and clinical recommendations will help determine the type and frequency of behavioral treatment.
 A typical day at our addiction treatment center.